Blog

 The value of MCP in this project was not magical intelligence.
 It was contract discipline.

-An MCP-style boundary let the project expose support knowledge through explicit actions such as listing notes, searching support content, and fetching structured support artifacts.
+An MCP-style boundary let the project expose JMP capabilities through explicit actions such as querying the knowledge base, executing JSL scripts, and detecting JMP installations.
 That makes the system easier to reason about because:

 • the tool surface is inspectable